fboes/aerofly-missions/docs/custom-missions.md

   -i, --ils          ILS frequency like '123.45'
-  -d, --direction    Initial orientation of aircraft -m, --magnetic     Magnetic declination used for waypoints
+  -d, --direction    Initial orientation of aircraft -m, --magnetic     Magnetic declination used for waypoints -g, --garmin       Location of an optional Garmin FPL file
+      --msfs         Location of an optional MSFS PLN file

 Switches:
   -a  --append       Do not export mission list with a single mission,